oumi-ai/oumi/README.md

 ## Contributing

-Contributions are most welcome!
+Contributions are welcome!
 After all, this is a community-based effort.
 Please check the `CONTRIBUTING.md` file for guidelines on how to contribute to the project.

 ## License